OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - The below control(s), each marked with a # and a short name in capitals

 #### #MODELENSEMBLE
-> Category: development-time data science control
+> Category: development-time data science control - including specific runtime implementation
 > Permalink: https://owaspai.org/goto/modelensemble/

 Model ensemble: include the model as part of an ensemble, where each model is trained in a separately protected environment.
 If one model's output deviates from the others, it can be ignored, as this indicates possible manipulation.